How Does Rational Emotive Behavior Therapy Work?

 REBT:

-In REBT, there is a lot of focus on finding and questioning irrational beliefs that cause emotional pain and bad behavior.
-It tries to replace these irrational beliefs with more reasonable ones so that people can better control their emotions and act in healthier ways.
+REBT places a strong emphasis on identifying and challenging irrational beliefs that cause emotional distress and maladaptive behaviors.
+It aims to replace these irrational beliefs with more rational ones to help individuals better manage their emotions and engage in healthier behaviors.

 CBT:

-CBT focuses on finding negative thought patterns and cognitive distortions that lead to emotional and behavioral problems and changing them.
-It also uses behavioral interventions to help people change their behavior and exposure therapy to help people with certain fears and worries.
+CBT focuses on identifying and modifying negative thought patterns and cognitive distortions that contribute to emotional and behavioral issues.
+It incorporates behavioral interventions to change behaviors and exposure therapy to address specific fears and anxieties.

 Targeting Beliefs: